pwmt/zathura/doc/man/zathurarc.5.rst

 * Value type: String
 * Default value: normal

-Blocked features in strcit sandbox mode:
+Some features are disabled when using strict sandbox mode:

-- saving/writing files
+* saving/writing files
-- use of input methods like ibus
+* use of input methods like ibus
-- printing
+* printing
-- bookmarks and history
+* bookmarks and history

+No feature regressions are expected when using normal sandbox mode.

 SEE ALSO
 ========